dsanmartim/goodman_ccdreduction/README.md

  - COSMIC rays rejection (optional)

-Users can add a flag in order to clean up science data from cosmic rays, which are removed by using the LACosmic code (P. G. van Dokkum, 2001, PASP, 113, 1420).
+Users can add a flag in order to clean up science data from cosmic rays, which are removed by using the modified version of the LACosmic code (P. G. van Dokkum, 2001, PASP, 113, 1420) available through the astropy affiliated package ccdproc (and astrocrappy).

 ### Data Structure